-Your Router is equipped with the latest security standard called Wi-Fi Protected Access (WPA).
-It also supports the legacy security standard called Wired Equivalent Privacy (WEP).
+Your Router is equipped with the latest security standard called Wi-Fi Protected AccessTM 2 (WPA2TM) and the legacy security standard called Wired Equivalent Privacy (WEP).
+Your Router also supports the Wi-Fi Protected Setup (WPS) specification, which simplifies the setup of a wireless network.
+WPS uses familiar methodologies, such as typing in a Personal Identification Number (PIN) or pushing a button, to enable users to automatically configure network names and strong WPATM/WPA2 data encryption and authentication.
 By default, wireless security is disabled.
 To enable security, you will need to determine which standard you want to use.
 To access the security settings, click "Security" on the "Wireless" tab.